onap/policy-drools-applications/controlloop/common/policy-yaml/README- v1.0.0.md

 ### pnf Object

 This object is used for a physical network function.
 In the case of 1610, eNodeB is the use case supported.
-Expect this object to change in the future when ECOMP Policy fully integrates with A&AI.
+Expect this object to change in the future when ONAP Policy fully integrates with A&AI.

 | Field Name      | Type          | Required   | Description  |
 | -------------   |:-------------:| -----------| ------------:|